FOREX-Dollar gains versus euro as Israel-Palestinian conflict spurs safety bid

 The value of the net long dollar position was $10.55 billion for the week ended Oct.
 6.

-But investors aren't expecting another hike from the Federal Reserve in November, according to CME Group data.
-Futures are pricing an 88.5% probability that Fed policymakers keep rates on hold at its November policy meeting.
+But investors are not expecting another hike from the Federal Reserve in November, according to CME Group data.
+Futures are pricing an 88.6% probability that Fed policymakers keep rates on hold at its November policy meeting.

 "The key debate is whether the U.S. dollar's inverse relationship with risk appetite will become more pronounced again.
 Its inability to capitalize on healthy U.S. labor market data brings that thinking to the fore," said Paul Mackel, global head of FX research at HSBC.